-Promising Practices from Research and in the Field Supporting Evidence Program Coherence & Alignment All components of the preparation program, including coursework and practicum, align with research-based competencies and the standards used in district hiring and evaluation.
-Published expert opinion 36 and two qualitative studies 37 associate this practice with a higher-quality candidate pool and improved principal practice Program Residencies Preparation includes a meaningful internship or residency experience, characterized by increasing levels of responsibility and autonomy as a result of demonstrated performance and engagement in instructional leadership, talent management, and organizational management.
-Published expert opinion 38 and one qualitative study 39 associate this practice with a higher-quality candidate pool and improved principal practice.
-Preparation coursework relies on hands-on methods that allow principal candidates to demonstrate their leadership skills, including: Published expert opinion.
-40 ▶ Scenarios ▶ Case studies ▶ Role play ▶ Action research projects The preparation program relies on a selective admissions process, accepting those with high academic benchmarks and excellent achievement in authentic performance tasks.
-Published expert opinion, 41 a literature review, 42 and two qualitative studies 43 support the need for a rigorous selection process for program candidates, associating this practice with improved principal practice and a higher-quality candidate pool.
-Preparation programs prioritize certain competencies and dispositions in their initial screening and interviewing of candidates, which include: Emotional intelligence An understanding of culture An understanding of the importance of quality management and the use of feedback loops with teachers a longer period of time An understanding of systemic change and change processes An understanding of how to make data-driven decisions Expert opinion.
-44 Effective preparation program recruitment relies on authentic assessments of leadership practice, district-level pipeline initiatives to develop teacher leaders, and other efforts to identify, select and support future teacher leaders.
-This is an emerging practice in the field.
-Residency or host principals are selected for their effectiveness and trained to provide consistent support to principals.
-This is an emerging practice in the field.
-Residency or host principals and schools are strategically matched with principal candidates.
-Expert opinion.
-45 Program-District Collaboration Strong, sustainable district-program partnerships allow districts to take an active role in defining their leadership needs, setting expectations for the program, and aligning preparation with other leadership initiatives.
-Published expert opinion 46 and one case study 47 associate this practice with improved principal performance.
-Preparation programs remain connected to program graduates in their first years on the job through mentoring/coaching or coordination of induction programs within districts.
-Published expert opinion 48 and two qualitative studies 49 associate this practice with improved principal practice and a higher-quality candidate poo Program Continuous Improvement Preparation programs form relationships with districts and states to maintain data on program graduates; relatedly, researchers are exploring methods to assess preparation program outcomes.
-Published expert opinion 50 and one quantitative study 51 associate this practice with improved principal performance.
-Preparation programs track districts' hiring and assignment decisions to be responsive to local educational needs and collaborate with local education agencies on the matching of candidates with the communities and schools.
-Expert opinion.
-52
+Program Coherence & Alignment

+All components of preparation programs, including coursework and practicum, align with research- based competencies and the standards used in district hiring and evaluation.
+Published expert opinion 55 and two qualitative studies 56 associate this practice with a higher-quality candidate pool and improved principal practice.
+One quasi-experimental study found that aligning principal talent management activities with leader standards contributed to improved student achievement and principal retention.
+57 Program-District Collaboration Strong, sustainable district-program partnerships allow districts to take an active role in defining their leadership needs, setting expectations for the program, and aligning preparation with other leadership initiatives.
+Published expert opinion 58 and one case study 59 associate this practice with improved principal performance.
+One quasi-experimental study found that a program that worked closely with district partners to customize its approach improved student achievement and principal retention.
+60 Preparation programs remain connected to program graduates in their first years on the job through mentoring/coaching or coordination of induction programs within districts.
+Published expert opinion 61 and two qualitative studies 62 associate this practice with improved principal practice and a higher-quality candidate pool.
+Program Continuous Improvement Preparation programs form relationships with districts and states to maintain data on program graduates; relatedly, researchers are exploring methods to assess preparation program outcomes.
+Published expert opinion 63 and two quantitative studies 64 associate this practice with improved principal performance.
+65 Preparation programs track districts' hiring and assignment decisions to be responsive to local educational needs and collaborate with local education agencies on the matching of candidates with the communities and schools.
+Expert opinion 66 and one quantitative study.
+67